Jalen Hurts

 Jalen Alexander Hurts (born August 7, 1998) is an American professional football quarterback for the Philadelphia Eagles of the National Football League (NFL).
 He began his college football career with the Alabama Crimson Tide, leading the team to consecutive College Football Playoff National Championship appearances in 2016 and 2017.
-Hurts used his final year of eligibility with the Oklahoma Sooners and made an appearance in the 2019–20 College Football Playoff.
+After three seasons at Alabama, Hurts used his final year of eligibility with the Oklahoma Sooners and made an appearance in the 2019–20 College Football Playoff.

-Selected by the Eagles in the second round of the 2020 NFL draft, Hurts became their starter near the end of his rookie season.
-Hurts had a breakout season in 2022 when he led the Eagles to their conference's top seed and an appearance in Super Bowl LVII, earning him Pro Bowl and second-team All-Pro honors.
-Two years later, he won Super Bowl LIX and was named Super Bowl MVP.
+Hurts was selected by the Eagles in the second round of the 2020 NFL draft, becoming their starter near the end of his rookie season.
+He had a breakout season in 2022 when he led the Eagles to their conference's top seed and an appearance in Super Bowl LVII, earning him Pro Bowl and second-team All-Pro honors.
+Two years later, Hurts won Super Bowl LIX and was named Super Bowl MVP.
+As the team's starting quarterback, he has led the Eagles to a total of five playoff appearances, three division titles, and two Super Bowl appearances.
+He has also received three Pro Bowl selections.

 Early life

 Hurts attended Channelview High School in Channelview, Texas.
 Hurts' father, Averion, was the football coach at Channelview High School throughout his son's high school career.
 As a senior, he passed for 2,384 yards with 26 touchdown passes and rushed for 1,391 yards and 25 touchdowns.
 Hurts was a second-team all-district selection as a sophomore and was named the District 21-6A Overall MVP as a junior during his high school playing years.
 Throughout his high school career Hurts was rated as a four-star recruit and was ranked among the top dual-threat quarterbacks in the class of 2016.
 Although Texas A&M made a strong push to recruit Hurts, Hurts committed to the University of Alabama on June 5, 2015.
 He was recruited by Alabama's defensive line coach Bo Davis and offensive coordinator Lane Kiffin.

 In addition to football, Hurts participated in powerlifting.
 As a sophomore in high school, Hurts was squatting 500 lb of weight and would eventually become regional finalist in the 198-pound weight class.